 Rebuttal of Rene Guenon’s Critique of Modern Theosophy

-The objective of this article on René Guénon’s critique of Theosophy, or Theosophism is to honestly outline his analysis in Le théosophisme: Histoire d’une pseudo-religion, and not to react to it defensively.
-Guénon calls the theosophy of the T.S. generally pseudo-Theosophy (or Theosophism) and ‘pseudo-Christianity.’
-He terms Mrs. Annie Besant’s theosophy, ‘pseudo-Christianity’ and ‘neo-Christianity.’
-The T.S. in his time took on a strange amalgamation of a quasi-Catholic and Neo-Hindu theology, which we’ve criticized.
+The objective of this article on René Guénon’s critique of Modern Theosophy, which he terms Theosophism is to outline his analysis in Le théosophisme: Histoire d’une pseudo-religion, and not to react to it defensively.
+Guénon calls the theosophy of the Theosophical Society generally pseudo-Theosophy (Theosophism) and ‘pseudo-Christianity.’
+He specifically terms Mrs. Annie Besant’s theosophy, ‘pseudo-Christianity’ and ‘neo-Christianity.’
+The T.S. in his time after Blavatsky’s death took on the strange amalgamation of a quasi-Catholic, Neo-Hindu theology, which provided him the arsenal for his critique.

 Critique of Guénon’s Critique

-It does not separate anything, because Guénon doesn’t view the T.S. associated Theosophy as “genuine (i.e., traditional) theosophy.”
+Guenon’s critique does not separate the periods or put the conflicts within the T.S. into perspective, because Guénon doesn’t view the T.S. associated Theosophy as “genuine (traditional) theosophy.”

-Wikipedia’s article on Theosophy, e.g., speaks of certain theosophists themselves using the term pseudo-theosophy or neo-theosophy as “originally derogatory,” but pseudo-Theosophy is a term, H.P.
-Blavatsky coined herself.
+Wikipedia’s article on Theosophy also for example speaks of certain Theosophists themselves using the term pseudo-theosophy or neo-theosophy as “originally derogatory,” which is gaslighting, ignoring the fact H.P.
+Blavatsky coined it herself to describe new fanciful, exaggerated beliefs taken from Theosophy in her time she was defending against.

 Guénon’s work is vitriolic, Richard Smoley said in his Against Blavatsky: Rene Geunon’s Critique of Theosophy.
 This was similar to the works of Buddhist convert, Arthur Lillie’s Madame Blavatsky and Her “theosophy”: A Study (1895).
 In a very different manner, Arthur Lillie argued that Theosophy was a constructed “pseudo-religion.”

-According to the opinions expressed by Rene Guenon, we are supposed to retire ‘modern Theosophy’ to the dust bin of history.
+According to the opinions expressed by Rene Guenon then, we are supposed to retire ‘modern Theosophy’ to the dust bin of history.

 Le théosophisme: Histoire d’une pseudo-religion does raise some legitimate points to consider, and there are problems, but it is conjectural.
 You would have to already believe she was just a dupe.